flatcar-archive/flatcar-docs/os/iscsi.md

 To configure and start iSCSI automatically after a machine is provisioned, credentials need to be written to disk and the iSCSI service started.

-A Container Linux Config will be used to write the file `/etc/iscsi/iscsid.conf` to disk:
+A Flatcar Linux Config will be used to write the file `/etc/iscsi/iscsid.conf` to disk:

 #### /etc/iscsi/iscsid.conf
 <!-- TODO: It's inclear based on documentation what the actual first line of this doc snippet should be.
      This is a best guess based on docs I've read, the rest I'm pretty certain of.
      I know we want to do discovery in this file, just not sure if that line accomplished the task. -->

 ```
 isns.address = host_ip
 isns.port = host_port